jharlow/dotfiles/README.md

 - Autoloading secrets secured by biometrics using 1Password
 - Declarative package management using `Brewfile`
 - `neovim` + `tmux` + `tmuxinator` setup for development
-- Lightweight, highly configurable pattern for setting configuration of terminal
+- Lightweight, highly customizable pattern for any other configuration

 ## Rationale